exadel-inc/esl/src/modules/esl-share/README.md

 There are two modes available to render buttons.

-In `list` mode, the buttons are drawn inside the component as a list.
+There are two modes available to render buttons.
+In list mode, the `ESLShareList`` is drawn inside the component as a list.
 Nothing special.

-When `popup` mode is specified, the buttons are created inside of a [ESLPopup](../esl-popup/README.md) element, which is built directly into the document's body.
-If a [ESLPopup](../esl-popup/README.md) element with the desired set of buttons already exists in the document body, the existing one will be reused.
-A trigger element is created inside the ESLShare component to activate the popup with share buttons, which will activate the popup when you hover over it.
-Also, one additional activity of the ESLSharePopupTrigger is to forward the `share-title` and `share-url` attributes from the root ESLShare component to the popup.
-So it's possible for components with the same set of buttons but different URLs and title to share to use the same popup.
+Similarly, in popup mode, the `ESLSharePopupTrigger`` is drawn inside component and shows a popup with the specified list of buttons.

 #### Public API

- - `config` - static method to get or update config with a promise of a new config object or using a config provider function
+ - `config` - static method to get or update config with a promise of a new config object or using a config provider function (***Deprecated***)
- - `build` - builds content of component

-#### Events

- - `esl:share:ready` - event to dispatch on ready state of ESLShare

 ### ESLShareAction